WilliamsStudentsOnline/wso-frontend-training/Personal Website React/README.md

 At this point, you should be all set to develop!

-13. Develop your website in React!
+13. Type `yarn start` and begin to develop your website in React!
+Refer to the [crash course document](react-crash-course.md) for some guidance.

 **Deployment**